School Bus Driver

 Im in ny and I wanna know is it legal for a bus driver to buckle up certain children on the bus and when they say it is too tight she won't loosen it?
 It's only my 2 children she does this to.

-Asked by Nikki over 10 years ago
+Asked by Nikki almost 11 years ago

 If the buses are equipped with seatbelts and the children can fasten them themselves, then we make them fasten their seatbelt.
 If they need help, we help them.
 We do adjust according to child size and needs.
 If in fact the belt is too tight, then you can probably speak to her supervisor, but chances are probably good that the seatbelts are properly adjusted so that the children cannot turn around in the seat or sit sideways.
 Similar to how a car is set up.
 Many buses have simple lap belts but more buses are going to the 3 point shoulder harness model similar to what you see in todays standard automobiles.
 Those, like the seatbelts in a car, are automatically adjusted.
 If the belts are leaving marks on your children then they are too tight, however, consider this... if the bus is in a roll over accident... would you rather your children slip out of an improperly adjusted belt and snap their necks or be fully secured to the seat minimizing injury.